RaffLab/SIM-centriole-ring-measurement/README.md

 | summary.csv | calculate the mean, standard deviation, and other statistical parameters from raw_data.csv |

 ### Advanced usage and caution
-- Remember to create a bounding box of **Blue** color on centriole!
+- Remember to create a **Blue** bounding box for centriole that you want to measure!

 ### Authors
 **Isaac Wong** @ Raff Lab